Rules #28f: Who is The I That is Me? - Birth-Marks Past Lives Roadmap

 Branding Mark: In past lives, those who had committed crimes were often branded with a hot iron.
 This mark is a faded dragon brand which was placed on the back of the neck of Chinese activists and dissidents to mark them as enemies of the state.

 Remnants of Torture: In the past, one of the ancient torture techniques was to place a band or rope around the head and tighten it until the individual "confessed" or died.
-Often this torture proved to be fatal as well as leaving a birth-mark in future lives.
+Often this torture proved to be fatal as well as leaving a birth-mark.

 Suicide Wound: This birth-mark is the kind left when an person committs suicide by shooting a gun into their head.
 This birth-mark is unusual is that it features a red mark which looks like a trail of blood dripping from the point of bullet entry at the top of the head.